zeromh/zeromh.github.io/_posts/2017-1-16-Tips_for_data_analysis.md

 If we assume that 1) H will be set by the NPO's budget, and 2) our subway stations will have at least 200 people passing through per hour (an easy minimum to meet in NYC), then the only variable we can influence in this equation is I (interest), which we can do by targeting parts of the city where subway riders will be more interested in supporting women in tech.

 From our equation we can also see that if we double the percentage of interested riders, we will double the number of signups!
-So “interest in the cause” is a factor we should definitely focus on.
+So “interest in the mission” is a factor we should definitely focus on.

 ### Donations
 So let’s say we’ve gained lots of email subscribers.
 At some point, the NPO will send out emails asking for donations to their cause.
 Only a certain percentage of those emailed will donate.
-This percentage is often called a conversion rate, and the simple equation to describe it is:
+This percentage is often called a conversion rate, and a simple equation to describe it is:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;D (number of donations) = S (signups) * C (conversion rate)

-The NPO will be able to affect the conversion rate via the way they handle their email list and keep their subscribers happy.
-But from our perspective, C is fairly set.
-As consulting data scientists, we can only increase the number of donations by increasing S, the number of email signups.
+For our task, C is mostly beyond our control (it will be up the the NPO to manage this.)
+So it seems that we can only increase the number of donations by increasing S, the number of email signups.
 We talked about that in the previous section.

 That said, with the proper subway station recommendations we can probably affect the average **dollar amount** of each donation received.

-The reason we thought to consider income above was because we thought that it might be correlated with the amount that someone donates.
-This assumption may not be true, but let's explore where it takes us.
-If we assume that a person might give a donation equaling .2% of their annual income, then it becomes clear that, all else being equal, sending street teams to talk to subway riders with high incomes will effect larger donations:
+How can we do this?
+Well, the reason we thought to consider income above is because income **might** be correlated with the amount that someone donates.
+For a serious project this is something that we would have to verify.
+But for now let's take the assumption as true and explore where it leads.

+If we assume that on average people will donate an amount equaling, say, .2% of their annual income, then it becomes clear that, all else being equal, sending canvassers to talk to subway riders with high incomes will effect larger donations:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A (amount donated) = G (gross annual income) * .2% * D (number of donations)

-Again, this is predicated on the assumption that income is correlated with donation size.
-For a serious project this is something that we would have to verify.
-But given that assumption we can see that donation size is directly proportional to income, and so that makes income another factor we should focus on in our analysis.
+So, given our assumptions, "income" is another factor that we should include in our analysis.

 Combining our equations for Signups, Donations, and Amount we see that:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A = .2% * G (gross income) * T (number talked to/hour) * I (percent interested) * H (hours) * C (conversion rate)
+>A = .2% * G (gross income) * T (number talked to/hour) * I (percent interested) * H (hours) * C (conversion rate)

-Now we can easily answer questions like “how good is a subway station where riders have high interest in the cause but low income?”
-For two stations with average rider income of $45k and $80k, and with percentage of riders interested in the cause at 6% and 3%, respectively:
+Now we can easily answer questions like “how good is a subway station where riders have high interest in the mission but low income?”
+For two stations with average rider income of $45k and $80k, and with 6% and 3% of riders interested in the mission, respectively, our donation income is:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A (amount) = .2% * $45000 * 200 * 6% * 6 hours * 1% conversion rate = $86.20 (and 72 signups)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A (amount) = .2% * $80000 * 200 * 3% * 6 hours * 1% conversion rate = $57.60 (and 36 signups)